blazingphoenix7/MONET-ize-Your-Photos/README.md

     - Create and activate a conda env
     - Run ```pip install requirements.txt``` in the above activated conda env by using the requirements.txt uploaded in this repository.
     - Note: The above project was developed and tested on WSL2 running on a Windows+Nvidia GPU laptop.
 The tensorflow library was carefully built to enable GPU acceleration using CUDA.
 6. **Run the notebooks:** The Jupyter notebooks will guide you through the process of training the models and visualizing the results.
-Make sure to set the **GCS_PATH** variable to the directory where the cloned repository and datasets are stored.
+Make sure to set the **GCS_PATH** variable to the directory where the datasets are stored and unzipped to.

 ## Contributions and Collaboration